 eCommerce Fraud Prevention – More Tips & Tricks

 The year 2020 and the COVID-19 pandemic have spurred many shoppers to turn to online purchases, which have fueled the global commerce market.
 With unprecedented new online users, the potential for groundbreaking revenue exists.
 HTTPS- and security are one way that eCommerce battles fraud but there are more options to protect the network and customer information.
+More of the eCommerce fraud prevention best practices:

 Choose the Right eCommerce Platform